 \subsection{Subject-to-Subject Spatial Attention}

-Obviously, subjects wearing the similar/same EEG devices can generate image EEG data that share very similar spatial patterns and not all regions from image EEG data contribute equally to the representation of the EEG signals.
-Therefore, we propose the subject-to-subject spatial attention to allocate importance to each region in each pair of regions of source domain and target domain.
-Specifically, we design the model architecture to make the size of feature matrix ($w\times h $) the same with the raw input EEG image, which may let the latent representation correspond to the spatial structure of the raw image as much as possible.
-Specifically, before calculating the attention matrices, it is necessary to reshape the output features from Conv2D layers:
+During visual working memory tasks, each subject wears the BCI devices in the uniform norms.
+And hence, the time series EEG signals observed from each electrode share similar patterns since these electrodes monitor the fixed parts of the brain.
+EEG images made by the proposed method can preserve the original spatial information like spatial correlations and topology relationships to a great degree.
+It is worthwhile to explore and utilize the feature correlation between the source and target subject to enhance the performance of transfer learning.
+Therefore, we propose the subject-to-subject spatial attention to allocate importance from each pair of regions of the source and target subjects.
+Specifically, we design the model architecture to make the size of feature matrix ($w\times h $) the same with the raw input EEG image, which may let the latent representation align the spatial structure of the raw image as much as possible.
+Before calculating the attention matrices, it is necessary to reshape the output features from Conv2D layers:

 where $c$, $w$ and $h$ denote channel, width and height of the output feature from Conv2D; $N$ is equal to $w\times h$; $\mathcal{A}$ represents the calculated attention matrix. $\boldsymbol{F}_{S}^{{2d}^{'}}$ represents the matrix transposition of $\boldsymbol{F}_{S}^{2d}$ and $\otimes$ is the dot-product operation.
 And then, the final feature representation $\boldsymbol{F}_{S}^{o}$ incorporates the subject-to-subject spatial information $\boldsymbol{F}_{S}^{att}$.
-Note that the concatenation operation between $\boldsymbol{F}_{S}^{2d}$ and $\boldsymbol{F}_{S}^{att} $ is in the dimension $c$ of $c\times w\times h$, and the size of $\boldsymbol{F}_{S}^{o}$ is $2c\times w\times h$.
+Note that the concatenation operation between $\boldsymbol{F}_{S}^{2d}$ and $\boldsymbol{F}_{S}^{att} $ is in the dimension $c$ of $c\times w\times h$, and the size of $\boldsymbol{F}_{S}^{o}$ is $c\times w\times h$.